chocolate-bar2410/numluau/README.md

 # numLuau
-numluau (numerical luau) is a math library for luau
+numluau (numerical luau) is a math library for luau.

 features:
 - a N dimensional array object